A look at British values and the Prevent duty in Wales

 Standard 20.5 states ‘Any persons working and looking after children are aware of safeguarding and child protection issues’

-This fits with the Wellbeing theme within the new CSSIW inspection framework to be implemented from April 2016, which measures the extent to which children feel safe.
+This fits with the Wellbeing theme within the CIW inspection framework which measures the extent to which children feel safe.

-PACEY Cymru will be producing a more detailed factsheet in coming weeks that links to this duty and will share the link to this in the enewsletter received by members.
-You may also find the recently updated Welsh Government guidance, Respect and Resilience - Developing Community Cohesion a useful document to help in your approach to the Prevent duty.
+You may find the recently updated Welsh Government guidance, Respect and Resilience - Developing Community Cohesion a useful document to help in your approach to the Prevent duty.